 Mild tinnitus is common - about 10% of the population have it all the time and in up to 1% of adults, this may affect their quality of life.

-(British Tinnitus Association, 2014)
+(British Tinnitus association, 2014)

-Your treatment plan

-Living with tinnitus

 What is that sound in your ears?

 Many people experience tinnitus as a ringing in their head or ears but, in fact, it can take a variety of forms.
 You might experience it as a buzzing, humming, or whistling sound.
 Some people even describe it as the sensation of a roaring ocean.
-It can be constant or intermittent and you may experience it in one ear or both.
-Tinnitus may even wake you up when you are asleep.

 For the vast majority of people, tinnitus is a subjective sound which means that only the person who has it can hear it.
 It can be soft or loud.
 Tinnitus originates inside the head and the onset may be gradual or sudden.